How to Train Your Dragon (2010 film): Theatrical

 How to Train Your Dragon had its United States premiere on March 21, 2010, at the Gibson Amphitheatre in Universal City, California, and was theatrically released on March 26, 2010, in the United States.
-It was originally scheduled to be released on November 20, 2009, but was pushed back to avoid competition with Planet 51, other family films released in November.
+It was originally scheduled to be released on November 20, 2009, but was pushed back to avoid competition with Planet 51 and other family films released in November.
 The film was digitally re-mastered into IMAX 3D, and released to 186 North American IMAX theaters, and approximately 80 IMAX theaters outside North America.

 A month before the release, DreamWorks Animation CEO Jeffrey Katzenberg protested Warner Bros.' decision to convert Clash of the Titans from 2D to 3D, then to release it one week after How to Train Your Dragon.
 Entertainment reporter Kim Masters described the 3D release schedule around March 2010 as a "traffic jam", and speculated that the lack of 3D screen availability could hurt Katzenberg's prospects despite his support of the 3D format.
 That month, theater industry executives accused Paramount Pictures (who distributed the film on behalf of DreamWorks) of using high-pressure tactics to coerce theaters to screen How to Train Your Dragon rather than competing 3D releases, Clash of the Titans and Tim Burton's Alice in Wonderland.
 As theater multiplexes often had just one 3D screen, theaters were unable to accommodate more than one 3D presentation at a time.